 - Anita Clark- Why You Should Hire A Listing Agent to Sell Your Home

-- Paul Sian- Tips for Choosing the Right Listing Agent
+- Paul Sian- What to look for when choosing an agent to list your home.
+Learn important Tips for Choosing the Right Listing Agent

 - Xavier DeBuck- Why Do Agents Knowingly Take Overpriced Listings